-1.2 DOCUMENT IDENTIFICATION
+1.2 Document Identification

-This Policy has been assigned the object identifiers (OIDs), described in Table 1, that define the WidePoint NFI Certificate Policies and levels of assurance asserted by digital certificate issued under this policy.
+This Policy has been assigned the object identifiers (OIDs) described below which define the WidePoint NFI Certificate Policies and levels of assurance asserted by digital certificate issued under this policy.
 All WidePoint NFI certificates issued under this CP shall reference the WidePoint NFI CP by including the appropriate OID in the Certificate Policies field of the WidePoint NFI certificate.
 Only WidePoint NFI OIDS may be used within WidePoint NFI certificates, except as specifically authorized by this CP.
-OIDs listed in Table 1 below have been asserted since initial stand-up of the WidePoint NFI in 2011 and will cease to be asserted effective March 31, 2014.
+OIDs listed below are WidePoint OIDs under the Operational Research Consultants, Inc. arc 1.3.6.1.4.1.3922, registered with IANA: